lindaperez/20_bk_AI_Covid19-Risk/Machine_Learning_Analysis.md

 <br> Considering the computational and process efficiency, along with the Recall score and balanced accuracy score of the models, we decided to use the <strong>Balanced Random Forest</strong>, which naturally integrates with the Undersampling process, as our prediction model.

 * Full dataset validation
-<br> Finally, we ran the full datasets(more than 1.4millions rows of data) into the Balanced Random Forest Classifier, and got the <strong>88% of recall and 86.57% of the balanced accuracy score within 2 mins</strong>.
+<br> Finally, we ran the full datasets(more than 1.4 millions rows of data) into the Balanced Random Forest Classifier, and got the <strong>88% of recall and 86.57% of the balanced accuracy score within 2 mins</strong>.

 * Feature importances
 <br> The feature importance from the Balanced Random Forest Classifier shows below, which aligns with our statistical analysis using R in preliminary feature engineering.